-We all know that automation is gaining serious traction in the world of MHE and particularly in order fulfillment.
+We all know that automation is gaining serious traction in the world of MHE , particularly in order fulfillment.
 It’s being driven by the rigors of meeting online shopping demands and the dearth of reliable labor.
-I’m a huge fan of automation as a long-term solution for these secular dynamics but don’t believe all automation makes sense.
+I’m a huge fan of automation as a long-term solution for these secular dynamics, but I don’t believe all automation makes sense.

 Here’s an example of a solution with a great ROI and another that just doesn’t make sense to me.